 This psalm is about how to be free from anxiety, even when facing ultimate worse case scenarios.
 There are all sorts of things we cling to for security in this life: national security, money, our jobs, homes, families, friends, our health, even our churches.
 If our security is built on these things we’ll fear their loss.
 We’ll become anxious they’ll be taken from us.
 We’ll worry about unstable political situations, financial losses, unemployment, homelessness, illness, helplessness, loneliness, etc.

 The psalmist invites us to consider not only loosing these temporal props without worrying, but even facing disaster on an unprecedented scale.
-The language used is partly symbolic of social and political upheaval, but it’s also prophetic for the ‘end of the world’ ultimately described for us in Revelation: ‘there was a great earthquake, such as was not since there were men on the earth, so great an earthquake, so mighty… Every island fled away, and the mountains were not found.’(Revelation 16:18-20)
+The language used is partly symbolic of social and political upheaval, but it’s also prophetic for the ‘end of the world’ ultimately described for us in Revelation: ‘there was a great earthquake, such as has not happened since there were men on the earth, so great an earthquake, and so mighty… Every island fled away, and the mountains were not found’(Revelation 16:18-20).

 So what’s the secret of fearlessness when facing not only life’s little disasters but even the end of the world!
 The psalmist surrounds such trials by two great statements of faith, ‘God is our refuge and strength, a very present help in trouble’ and ‘There is a river, the streams of which make the city of God glad, the holy place of the tents of the Most High.
 God is in her midst.’

 The first thing to note is that he acknowledges we will face trouble.
 It’s a common misconception that God promises the believer a trouble free life.
 Then when the inevitable strikes such ill-informed faith falters.